kiro7shiro/monkey-coder/ABOUT.md

 ## Generation
 A generation holds an array of monkeys and provides an interface for controlling the evolution process.

+- evolve() : The evolve function starts the evolution and controls it.
+It generates a worker for the monkeys and sends and recieves data from them.
+- onerror(message) : Callback for monkeys worker.
+- onmessage(message) : Callback for monkeys worker.

 ## Monkey
 Monkeys are the agents of this program and try to solve problems by generating brainfuck code.
 For that they include a neural network that can learn over time to produce better commands.
 They hold a genome that can be used to produce an offspring monkey.

+- program flow :
+    - switch input
+    - activate brain
+    - make code
+    - calc error
+    - find target command
+    - train brain
+    - send update

+## Brain
+The brain of a monkey is a neural network.
+Due to the high demand of process power a network could possibly have.
+I decide to export this into an extra worker.

 ## TrainingSet
 This represents the training data that is used to evolve the monkeys.
 Usally this is a table where the last filled cell of a row represents the target output.
 Every cell before that is desiered as input.